10 DELEGATION MISTAKES YOU MUST AVOID AS A NEW MANAGER

 As a new manager, mastering the art of delegation is essential for your success.

-But first-time managers often commit several mistakes when assigning tasks and responsibilities to team members, which can hinder their growth and productivity.
+But first-time managers often commit several mistakes when assigning tasks and responsibilities to team members, which keeps them stressed, overwhelmed with workload, leaves them with no time, and makes them ineffective.

 1.Failing to delegate: Many new managers feel the need to handle everything on their own, either because they think it’s faster or because they haven’t yet learned to trust team members.